nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 ## Data Leverage & Collective Bargaining for Information

 **Personal interest area:** Collective bargaining for information to:

 - Cushion economic shocks from automation of knowledge work
 - Prevent concentration of power by winners in the AI Race

 ---

-## Data Leverage and Bluesky / AT Proto (new blogging, source control, etc.)

-**Connection to Bluesky:** Keen to connect on Data Leverage-y topics in the context of Bluesky - great discussion at FAccT this year about atproto and these topics

----